marienahapetian/portfolio-gallery/readme.txt

 If you think, that you found a bug in our [WordPress Portfolio Gallery](https://huge-it.com/portfolio-gallery) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.3.2 =

+* 1) Fixed the issue in Contnt Slider view with narrow themes, where the images were stretched to the page.
+* 2)  Fixed the bug with description being dissipated where video is added for the second time.
+* 3) We have fixed the overlay in general options.
+* 4) We have added an option Image Title option for Content Popup (Pro).
+* 5) Fixed the issue with tags in the description, where empty symbols were displayed when description were added by tags.

 = 2.3.1 =